upperlinecode/intro-to-swift/day-2/trivia-app-intro.md

 ####Adding a Title
 - At the bottom of the utilities bar is a library where we can access pre-built tools to add to our app.
 Selecting the third icon at the top of this box will show you the Object Library (the icon for this is a circle with a square inside).
 - There is a search tool at the bottom.
 Search for the Label object and drag it on to the page.
+- We need to change the text and the size of this label.
+We could do it directly on the view but we have more control if we do it in the utilities bar.
+  - First, go to the attributes inspector. (select the downward-pointing arrow at the top of the utilities bar).
+While in the attributes inspector, click on the label.
+At the top of the bar, you will see options for changing the text, colors, allignment, and more.
+For the text, change it from 'label' to whatever you want to title your app.
+Then, take a minute and play with some of the other buttons.
+Change the color, select the highlighter; become familiar with your dev environment.
+  - Next, go to the size inspector.
+This icon is next to the attributes inspector's and is shaped like a ruler.
+Use the arrows next to the x values to adjust the width until your text fits inside of the label box.
 - We want to position this in the center of the page and against the top margin.
 Xcode has a feature for aligning elements of the view, so blue lines appear when you are aligned with a margin, at the horizontal or vertical center of the view, or when you line up with the edge of another object.
 Give it a try.
 Move your label to the top center.